wp-plugins/wp-email-template/readme.txt

 * The Pro Version settings are all active on the admin panels But do not save and are not applied to the front end.
 * Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

-= Lite Version Support =
+>= Premium Support =

-* As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-* We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
-* Upgrading to a Pro Version Trail Licence gives 'write' access to the a3rev support forum.
+>The a3rev team does not provide support for the WP Email Template plugin on the WordPress.org forums.
+One on one developer support is available via the plugins a3rev [support forum](https://a3rev.com/forums/forum/wordpress-plugins/wp-email-template/) to people who have purchased a [WP Email Template Pro](http://a3rev.com/shop/wp-email-template/) plugin Lifetime License.

+>The Pro Version has lots of extra features that coupled with developer support might be well worth your investment!

 = The Pro Version Upgrade =

-* Industry leading - Full Pro Version [Free Evaluation Trail](http://a3rev.com/shop/wp-email-template/).
-No Credit Card Required.
-* Immediate access to support from developers on the plugins [a3rev support forum](http://a3rev.com/forums/forum/wordpress-plugins/wp-email-template/).
 * Wow your web clients and customers with an email template that perfectly matches the site design.
 * We use it on every site we do and it just blows the client away.
-Best thing of all it takes just minutes to do.
+* Best thing of all it takes just minutes to do.
 * Our clients love tweaking the design with the point and click settings.

 See the Lite Versions plugin admin panel for more Pro Version details.

-= Documentation =

-WP Email Template requires no set up or configuration.
-As soon as you install and activate the plugin, it applies the default template to all of your emails.
-If you wish to add your own custom style then visit the plugins admin page and use the simple visual editor.
-For the absolute WordPress beginner we do have full pictorial documentation on how to find and use the visual editor features.
-See the [plugins documents](http://docs.a3rev.com/user-guides/wordpress/wp-email-template/) on line at the a3rev wiki.

 = Localization =